erover/sims4-tweaks/Age Mod Generator/AgeMod.md

 ##Known Issues
 * The neat little tables that the script is meant to show don't look very neat anymore because formatting got broked somewhere down the line.
 I have decided that this issue loses to precedent to confirming that the script actually spits out valid XML.
 * new.tuning doesn't get deleted after the program is finished using it like it should be.
-Not really an urgent issue.
+Not really an urgent issue, but there is code there that *should* be doing that but is not for some reason.
 * Whitespace purging code doesn't do anything to XML comments.
 It should probably delete them.

 ##TOU